py-why/EconML/doc/spec/estimation/dml.rst

     f_i(X, W) =~& \ldot{\gamma_i}{(X; W)}\\
     \end{align}

-In this case we have a more structural form for the two regression tasks of estimating :math:`q` and :math:`p`.
+In this case we have a more structural form for the two regression tasks of estimating :math:`q` and :math:`f`.
 In particular, we can write:

 .. math::
     :nowrap: